ABOUT ACH CLEAR PATHWAYS

 ACH Clear Pathways welcomes teaching artists who are great in their respective fields to apply to our growing program.

-Chair: Alison Smith, Esq.
+Board Chair: Alison Smith Esq.

-Feldstein, Grinberg, Lang, McKee Law Firm
+Senior Counsel; Feldstein, Grinberg, Lang, McKee Law Firm

-Treasurer: Antonie Smalls
+Treasurer: Antoine Smalls

-CIM Investment Management, Inc.
+CIM Investment Management Inc.

 Jake Wheatley Jr.